Major ISO C90 features not supported by microlib are:

-- Operations involving NaNs, infinities or input denormals produce indeterminate results.
+Operations involving NaNs, infinities or input denormals produce unpredictable results.
 Operations that produce a result that is nonzero but very small in value, return zero.

 fp_status()register in microlib.

-- The sign of zero is not treated as significant by microlib, and zeroes that are output from microlib floating-point arithmetic have an unknown sign bit.
+The sign of zero is not treated as significant by microlib, and zeroes that are output from microlib floating-point arithmetic have an unpredictable sign bit.